BMAN60101 : Mathematical Programming and Optimisation

 The main aim of this course is to familiarise students with the theory and applications of mathematical programming and optimisation methods.
-The course aims to provide students with an understanding of the basic mathematical principles and the main technical and computational skills, required for application of various mathematical programming methods in management and business-related areas.
+The course aims to provide students with an understanding of the basic mathematical principles and the main technical and computational skills, required for application of various optimization methods in management and business-related areas.

 |Objectives (Learning outcomes)||

-At the end of the unit students should be able to understand the main mathematical programming approaches and their applications for solving managerial decision problems.
+At the end of the unit students should be able to understand the main optimization approaches and their applications for solving managerial decision problems.
 Students should be able to critically analyse and model appropriate decision problems and solve them analytically, or by using the Excel Solver.
 They will learn to present solutions and arguments in textual and oral forms, both individually and in groups.

 70% Exam (closed book, 2.5 hours)